Code-Institute-Submissions/memorygame-5/README.md

 3. Scroll to the GitHub Pages section
 4. Select 'Master Branch' from the 'Source' dropdown menu
 5. Click confirm my selection
-6. Yellow Door Coffee should now be live on Github Pages
+6. Flipcard should now be live on Github Pages

 #### In order to run FlipCard locally the following steps need to be followed:
 1. Navigate to 'Jadeosull93/memorygame'